Video of 73-year-old boarded up inside his apartment sparks investigation

 James Williams, Rudolph’s nephew, who lives with him at the property, said a bunch of notices were strewn around the courtyard.

-He and other people on site helped free his uncle from the apartment Friday evening, partly by using a drill.
+He and other people on site helped free his uncle from the apartment Friday evening, partly by using a drill, he said.

-Phone, email and text messages left Monday for the California-based building owners were not immediately returned.
+Phone and text messages left Monday for the California-based building owners were not immediately returned.
+They hired property management company, Chicago Style Management, in November.

+Tim Harstead with Chicago Style Management disputed Williams’ account, saying crews found one unauthorized person who left before they started boarding up units.

+“A lot of people in that area are squatters and trying to stay there,” he said.

 On Monday, Mayor Clark and other city officials toured the complex, which lies off a busy street in the community of 20,000.